5 Things Your Child Can Teach You About Resilience

 Interested in finding more ways to help you manage your stress levels?
 Email katie@altruistuk.com for your free mindfulness exercise audio today.
 We also run stress management courses for employees.

-I am an undergraduate BSc Psychology student at the University of Birmingham.
-I am driven to banish the stigma surrounding mental illness, and to encourage people to better identify and manage their mental health.
+Sarah worked with Altruist in 2018 whilst she was an undergraduate BSc Psychology student at the University of Birmingham.
+She is driven to banish the stigma surrounding mental illness, and to encourage people to better identify and manage their mental health.
+The Blog was updated by Sarah Woods, Altruist’s Head of Operations.

 Other articles